LudwigEffort/LibraryManagementProject/README.md

       - TODO: progressive numbers for loan
       - TODO: search loan by name and lastname (admin)
       - TODO: add to loan the **TIME**

+- TODO: manage logged user with boolean (refactor user class with new boolean attribute)